Trump’s Tariffs Policy, the U.S. Economy and Your Bottom Line

 For example, a forward contract lets you lock in an exchange rate for foreign currency anywhere from three days up to 18 months.
 With this contract in place, you can buy or sell foreign currencies at a specific price, avoiding market volatility.
 Your exchange rate is already set,” so you aren’t subject to the whims of the market.

 Another strategy is a multicurrency account, which allows you to operate in the currency you choose, with no need to convert foreign currency collections and payments into U.S. dollars.
-This saves significant foreign transaction and conversion fees and can avoid the inflated prices foreign exporters charge. -
+This saves significant foreign transaction and conversion fees and can eliminate the inflated prices foreign exporters charge. -

 Carefully weigh pricing options.